open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 How To Make Your Own Plugin
 ============================

-The Open Ephys GUI's plugin architecture allows it to be expanded with external modules (plugins) that can be developed independently of the main application.
-This is the primary way which we encourage users to add new functionality to the GUI.
+The Open Ephys GUI was designed to be extended via plugins that can be developed and shared independently of the main application.
+This is the primary way in which end users are encouraged to add new functionality to the GUI.

-This tutorial will guide you through the steps of making a plugin from scratch by creating a "TTL Event Generator" plugin. :code:`TTL` events are one of three types of events that are supported by the GUI (along with :code:`TEXT` and :code:`BINARY` events).
+This tutorial will guide you through the steps involved in making a plugin from scratch.
+At then, you will have created a "TTL Event Generator" plugin, which can emit TTL events when a button is pressed, or continuously at a customizable frequency.
 TTL events represent ON/OFF transitions that are traditionally associated with "Transistor-Transitor Logic" circuits.
-Within the GUI, TTL events are more general, and can also be generated in software.
-This plugin will add TTL events to a data stream, either at a specified frequency, or whenever a trigger button is pressed.
-Each TTL channel can change the state of up to 65536 (2^16) "bits," but for simplicity our plugin will only use the first 8 bits.
+Within the Open Ephys GUI, TTL events are used to represent state transitions on both physical and virtual "lines."
+Each TTL channel can track the state of up to 256 lines, but for simplicity our plugin will only use the first 8.

-Along with explaining how to configure the plugin and set up the main :code:`process()` method, this tutorial will demonstrate how to create UI components for the plugin using the underlying `JUCE API <https://juce.com/>`__.
-These instructions assume you have already compiled the main application from source.
+Along with explaining how to configure the plugin and set up the main :code:`process()` method, this tutorial will demonstrate how to create UI components for the plugin using the GUI's built-in parameter editors.

+.. important:: These instructions assume you have already compiled the main application from source.
 If not, you should start by following the instructions on :ref:`this page <compilingthegui>`.

 Creating a new plugin repository
 #################################

-The first step in creating a new plugin is to create a repository from the `OEPlugin <https://github.com/open-ephys-plugins/OEPlugin>`__ template.
+The first step in creating a plugin is to create a new code repository from a template.
+There are five different types of plugins that include pre-defined templates: **Processor Plugins**, **Visualizer Plugins**, **Data Threads**, **Record Engines**, and **File Sources**.
+Since we are creating a plugin that processes data, but does not include a separate canvas for visualization, we will use the **Processor Plugin** template:

 1. Log in to your `GitHub <https://github.com/>`__ account.

 2. Browse to the `Processor Plugin Template <https://github.com/open-ephys-plugins/processor-plugin-template>`__ repository.

-.. note:: Templates for other type of plugins including Data Thread, File Source, Record Engine, and Visualizer plugins are also available.

 3. Click the green "Use this template" button.

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-01.png
   :alt: Processor Plugin Template Repository

-4. Since the plugin will generate TTL events, lets name the repository as "TTLEventGenerator"
+4. Name the repository "TTLEventGenerator", since the main purpose of this plugin is to generate TTL events.

 5. Click the green "Create repository from template" button.

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-02.png
   :alt: Create TTLEventGenerator Repository

-On your local machine, create an "OEPlugins" directory within the same directory that contains your :code:`plugin-GUI` repository: Then, using the command line or the `GitHub Desktop <https://desktop.github.com/>`__ app, clone the newly created plugin repository into this new folder.
+On your local machine, create an "OEPlugins" directory within the same directory that contains your :code:`plugin-GUI` repository.
+Then, using the `git <https://git-scm.com/>`__ command line interface or the `GitHub Desktop <https://desktop.github.com/>`__ app, clone the newly created plugin repository into this directory.
 Your directory structure should look something like this:

 .. code-block::